Nico-Curti/PhDthesis/docs/md/Appendix/DiscriminantAnalysis/MathematicalBackground.md

 ## Mathematical background

-The exact knowledge of prior probabilities and conditional probabilities are generally hard to evaluate thus a parametric approach is often needed.
+TThe exact knowledge of prior probabilities and conditional probabilities are generally hard to evaluate thus a parametric approach is often needed.
-A parametric approach aim to create reasonable hypothesis about the distribution under analysis and its fundamental parameters (e.g mean, variance, ...).
+A parametric approach aim to create reasonable hypothesis about the data distribution and its fundamental parameters (e.g mean, variance, ...).
 In the following discussion, we are going to focus only on normal distributions for mathematical convenience but the results could be easily generalized.

 Given the multi-dimensional form of Gauss distribution: